allegroai/clearml-docs/docs/integrations/yolov5.md

 enqueued, the agent pulls it, recreates its execution environment, and runs it, reporting its scalars, plots, etc. to the experiment manager.

-You deploy a ClearML Agent onto any machine (e.g. a cloud VM, a local GPU machine, your own laptop) by simply running the following command on it:
+Deploy a ClearML Agent onto any machine (e.g. a cloud VM, a local GPU machine, your own laptop) by simply running the following command on it:

 ```commandline